musebe/musebecodes/packages/personal-blog-lite/content/blog/Nuxt_lazy_loading/index.md

 yarn add nuxt-lazy-load
 ```

-Then lets setup the package in the configuration file to utilize it in the application :
+Then let's set up the package in the configuration file to utilize it in the application :

 ```nuxt.config.js
   modules: [